dryewo/hystrix-plus/README.md

 ### Semi-workaround

-If instead of directly executing the command you `queue` it (obtaining a `Future`) and then immediately dereference it, the resulting exception will include `outer1`, `outer2` and `outer3` in the stack trace of one of the wrapping exception's stack trace.
+If instead of directly executing the command you `queue` it (obtaining a `Future`) and then immediately dereference it, the resulting exception will include `outer1`, `outer2` and `outer3` in the stack trace of one of the wrapping exceptions.

 ```clj
 (defn outer1 [] @(com.netflix.hystrix.core/queue #'my-command))
 ```

-`outer1`, `outer2` and `outer3` are not visible in [io.aviso/pretty] printout because it does not show the stack trace of `ExecutionException`.
+However, `outer1`, `outer2` and `outer3` are still not visible in [io.aviso/pretty] printout, because it does not show the stack trace of `ExecutionException`.

 ```
 => (outer3)